 - Are we filling our sales funnel with fewer leads this month compared to last month?
 Display this metric on your dashboard and add a comparison value to get the full picture.

-- Is our Website Bounce Rate on-par with the industry standard?
+- Is the website we built on par with the industry standard?
 Visualize this metric so you can refine your website retention strategy before it’s too late.

 What’s next for your dashboards?

-Need inspiration for the metrics to put on your dashboard?
-Visit MetricHQ, our online dictionary of metrics and KPIs.
+Need inspiration for the key metrics to put on your dashboard?
+Visit MetricHQ, our online dictionary of dashboard examples, metrics, and KPIs.
 On MetricHQ, you can search for a specific metric, or search for new metrics by category or service or add Instant Metrics.